mattylase/rupert/README.md

 Rupert uses Gradle, and can be packaged up with `gradle fatJar`

 ## Running Rupert
-Rupert can be run from the command line as `java -jar Rupert-1.0.jar`.
+Rupert can be run from the command line as `java -jar Rupert-{$current-version-number}.jar`.
 Rupert will expect your bot's token to be in a file called `token.rupert` in the same directory that the jar resides in.

 ## Using Rupert
 Rupert will listen on every text channel for people waiting to **R**eady **Up** can be activated by either the `/rup` or `/rupert` commands.
 He is at his best when you are in a voice channel with some friends, but will do his best to help you out even when you're alone.